 How do your marketing publications drive results?
 To build a business case for your multilingual communication strategy, it is necessary for your Language Service Provider to understand your organization’s business objectives and to demonstrate that effective communications can move your organization toward achieving those objectives.
 How do these goals relate to the processes that are in place to create the communications for the domestic market?
 What processes need to be in place for multilingual communications to match that success?
 Can you also determine the messaging that has a direct impact on the brand identity?

 We have defined 6 objectives for clients in the area of Strategic Readiness.
 Consider the objective to “Establish control and ownership of your messaging to protect an organization’s brand reputation and identity.”
 In order to achieve this objective, an organization can take on a number of action items.
 We start clients on an inventory path of current messaging in their international markets.
 We then determine which messaging has a direct impact on their brand identity and determine the languages in which those brand materials are published as well as the level of content required for baseline translation.
+Most typically, dilution occurs when a company enters new markets or industries they don’t usually sell in.

 From here, an organization can determine their processes to eliminate or revise messaging that has not been approved by their corporate office or that which may be a risk to their brand reputation or identity.
 Drill down further to technology assessments and determine the role of technology in the channels for communication and how terminology will be managed to centralize control of that messaging.